bpinto/bpinto.github.com/_posts/2012-05-12-another-blog-attempt.markdown

 - Invest on the environment;

 What I'm trying to do right now, is to invest on the enviroment.
-I'm creating my own blog layout and I'll use / create [Jekyll][] plugins whenever necessary.
+I'm creating my own blog layout and I'll use / create [Jekyll Plugins][] whenever necessary.
 This way, I believe I will start thinking about it not only as a way to share but also as a way to do what I most enjoy -- developing.

 What's your opinion about this?
 Am I missing something?
 Ping me!